apacheignite/documentation/sql/sql-queries.md

 [block:callout]
 {
   "type": "warning",
-  "body": "Before specific fields can be accessed inside of `SqlQuery` or `SqlFieldsQuery` they have to be annotated at a POJO level or defined in a `QueryEntity` so that the SQL engines becomes aware of them.
-Refer to [indexes](doc:indexes) related documentation that covers this in a nutshell.", "title": "Queryable Fields Definition"
+  "body": "Before specific fields can be accessed inside of `SqlQuery` or `SqlFieldsQuery`, they have to be annotated at a POJO level or defined in a `QueryEntity` so that the SQL engines becomes aware of them.
+Refer to [indexes](doc:indexes) documentation that covers this topic.", "title": "Queryable Fields Definition"
 }
 [/block]